j-mes/jamesloveridge.dev/src/notes/index.md

 ---
 layout: archive-notes.njk
-title: A collection of notes
+title: A collection of intermittent notes
 ---